niqdev/packtpub-crawler/README.md

 * parse title, description and useful information
 * download favorite format *.pdf .epub .mobi*
 * download source code and book cover
-* upload files to Google Drive or via scp
+* upload files to Google Drive, OneDrive or via scp
 * store data on Firebase
 * notify via email, IFTTT or Join (on success and errors)
 * schedule daily job on Heroku or with Docker